Real-time bidirectional SMS text messaging is a native component of Slate and does not require integration with any third-party platform. You can:

 Message Type United States International SMS (inbound & outbound) 0.01 0.02

 Message credits are used for all incoming and outgoing messages.
 For example, if you send one domestic SMS text and receive an SMS reply, your account will be charged one cent for each message.

 - Provision Sender Numbers.
 The first number is included in your database.
 Additional numbers are available at the cost of $1 per month (billed as 100 credits per month) for each additional number.

 - SMS Inbox.
 Replies to text messages can be found on the associated constituent record to which the phone number belongs and Inbox.
 Text messages do not have subjects or other conversation identifiers, so texts received to your numbers are displayed irrespective of any specific mailing.
 Clicking on an incoming message will display a conversation view of all texts to and from that number.

 - Delivery Statistics.
 There is currently no capability for detecting text messages "opens" on any platform.

 Emojis are small icons and images created using Unicode Standard, known to increase engagement throughout text messages, emails, and other digital communications.

 To use emojis, visit a site like emojipedia.org, and copy and paste them into your message subject or body.

 Standard messages for unsubscribing from text messages are supported.
 Sending an unsubscribe message will only opt-out the mobile number from receiving future messages sent from the same mobile number used by your institution.
-In other words, the recipient could continue to receive text messages from other mobile numbers in use by the institution within Slate.
-Opting out of text messaging will not opt the recipient out of any other communications (e.g., emails, postal mail), nor will it set the "Opt Out" tag.
+In other words, the recipient could continue to receive text messages from other mobile numbers in use by the institution in Slate.
+Opting out of text messaging will not opt the recipient out of any other communications (such as email or postal mail), nor will it set the "Opt Out" tag.

-A recipient simply needs to reply to a message with one of the following commands:
+A recipient only needs to reply to a message with one of the following commands: